 The New York State Legislature has authorized the installation of cameras around the city to provide for monitoring and enforcement of certain vehicular violations.
-Speed cameras operate in 750 school zones around the city from 6 a.m. to 10 p.m. every weekday.
+Speed cameras operate around the clock in 750 school zones around the city.
 Based on images captured by school zone speed cameras, the city issues citations to owners of vehicles that are found to exceed the posted speed limit by more than 10 miles per hour.
 The city also operates hundreds of cameras posted at critical intersections, monitoring vehicles that illegally pass through red lights.